Fiserv/exchange/docs/getting-started/getting-started-maintenance-pricing.md

 ## What is Merchant Maintenance?

-When using exchange, you may want to update submerchant data or pricing after it has been boarded.
+When using exchange, you may want to update pricing after it has been boarded.
 In order to do this, a maintenance case must be created.

-## General Maintenance process

-The user will be able to create a merchant maintenance case with the type of maintenance they would like to do, have this updated, and then submit the case.
-This is primarily be facilitated through the `/maintenance` endpoint.

 ### Creating Maintenance Case